Colorbond Vs Tiling. Which is best for the roof for my custom built home?

 Your roof is responsible for pulling your exterior design together and heavily impacts the street impression of your home.
-It is a vital aspect to both the aesthetics and functionality of your home and is an important decision you will need to consider for your new Rycon luxury custom built home.
+It is a vital aspect to both the aesthetics and functionality of your home and is an important decision you will need to consider for your new Rycon luxury Custom Home Builders Melbourne.
 It is important to understand the different roofing options available in Australia and how to choose the best roofing material for you and your family.

 Tiled roofs are the most popular option in Australia, mostly because they have been used for a longer period of time.
 Tiling options available in Melbourne include terracotta, concrete and asphalt shingles and will generally come with a 20-50 year warranty.